 In 1978 she was the top Diploma student with the Wine & Education Trust and in 1984 passed the Master of Wine exams.
 Over the next forty years Jancis rose to global prominence as a particularly highly respected, impartial wine critic, journalist, author and editor.

 In the early 1990s with her husband, the food and restaurant critic, Nick Lander started their own TV production company, Eden Productions, and she wrote and narrated numerous television documentaries.
 Her autobiographical memoir was published in 1997 known as Tasting Pleasure in the US and Confessions of a Wine Lover everywhere else.
-She has edited four editions of the Oxford Companion to Wine and co-authored four editions of The World Atlas of Wine
+She has edited four editions of the Oxford Companion to Wine and co-authored four editions of The World Atlas of Wine.

 Jancis has been recognised annually with national and international awards and accolades for her writing, television productions, social media and as a wine critic.
-Since early 2005 she has been a member of the Royal Household Wine Committee, choosing wines for Her Majesty to serve to her guests.
-In 2021 she sold JancisRobinson.com to the US digital publisher Recurrent Ventures but remains full time as Editor in Chief.
+Since early 2005 she has been a member of the Royal Household Wine Committee, choosing wines for the monarch to serve to their guests.
+In 2018 she launched her own glassware.
+In 2021 she sold JancisRobinson.com to the US digital publisher Recurrent Ventures but remains as Editor in Chief.
+In February 2022 BBC Maestro launched an online wine course hosted by Jancis.

 http://www.jancisrobinson.com/